Scalable load balancing in networked systems: A survey of recent advances

 While a zero waiting time can be achieved in the limit by sampling only $d(N) \ll N$ servers, the amount of communication overhead in terms of $d(N)$ must still grow with~$N$.
 This may be explained from the fact that a large number of servers need to be sampled for each incoming task to ensure that at least one of them is found idle with high probability.
 This can be avoided by introducing memory at the dispatcher, in particular maintaining a record of vacant servers, and assigning tasks to idle servers, if there are any.
 This so-called Join-the-Idle-Queue (JIQ) scheme \cite{BB08,LXKGLG11} has gained huge popularity recently, and can be implemented through a simple token-based mechanism generating at most one message per task.
 The JIQ scheme is thus quite appealing from a scalability perspective, which raises the question what the corresponding delay performance is in large-scale systems.
-We will therefore also review results implying that not only the fluid-scaled queue length process under the JIQ scheme is equivalent to that under the JSQ policy as $N \to \infty$, and we will extend this result to the diffusion-scaled queue length process as established in~\cite{MBLW16-1}.
+We will therefore also review results implying that not only the fluid-scaled queue length process under the JIQ scheme asymptotically coincides with that under the JSQ policy as shown in~\cite{Stolyar15}, but that this equivalence property extends to the diffusion-scaled queue length process as established in~\cite{MBLW16-1}.
 Thus, the use of memory allows the JIQ scheme to achieve asymptotically optimal delay performance with minimal communication overhead (at least in the idealized setting with statistically identical servers and homogeneous tasks).
 In particular, ensuring that tasks are assigned to idle servers whenever available is sufficient to achieve asymptotic optimality, and using any additional queue length information yields no meaningful performance benefits on the fluid or diffusion levels.
 It is worth pointing out though that the JIQ scheme is \emph{not} optimal in certain asymptotic regimes such as the non-degenerate slow-down (NDS) regime, see Section~\ref{asym} for a formal definition.
 In~\cite{GW19} it was shown that a minor modification of the JIQ scheme, called Idle-One-First, which besides idle servers also keeps track of queues of length one is asymptotically optimal, see Section~\ref{nondegenerate} for a detailed discussion.

-Stochastic coupling techniques play an instrumental role in the proofs of the above-described universality and asymptotic optimality properties.
-A direct analysis of the queue length processes under a JSQ($d(N)$) policy, in a load balancing graph $G_N$, or under the JIQ scheme is confronted with formidable obstacles, and does not seem tractable.
-As an alternative route, we leverage novel stochastic coupling constructions to relate the relevant queue length processes to the corresponding processes under a JSQ policy, and show that the deviation between these processes is asymptotically negligible under suitable assumptions on $d(N)$ or $G_N$.